pravj/blog-repo/content/blog/on-effective-reviews-that-improve-quality-of-work.md

 url = ""

 +++
-> FYI, this is a draft post, published to get it reviewed.
+> FYI, this is a draft post; published to get it reviewed.
+If you found this via Skit Slack, leave your feedback/comments in the thread.

 There is a new (2022) Netflix documentary on Boeing, "Downfall: The Case Against Boeing," have you seen it?